GSS-Cogs/family-trade/datasets/DCMS-DCMS-Sectors-Economic-Estimates-Year-Trade-in-services/spec.md

 #### Output dataset

 	Replace empty cells in Value column with 0.
 Some do not have n/a in the Marker column?
 	It is unclear what "-" means but probably is N/A, have asked Dave Hull to clarify.
-Can you change it to "not-applicable" as this is defined in the Marker file in ref_common/codelists
+Can you change it to "not-applicable" as this is defined in the Marker file in ref_common/codelists.

+    Have spoken to BAs who have contacted the publisher with the following answer:
+    '-' is used to denote a value that has been suppressed as part of the disclosure control procedure.
+    So can we make the 'Marker' column = 'suppressed' where the 'Value' column is '-' please and change 'Value' to 0?

     Need to define the following codelists:
 		Country
 		Sector
 		Sector Type (some values have super-script numbers at the end (Crafts4), need to remove)